-Given the significant recent discussion around this topic, we want to take you through the basics of conventional, organic, and sustainable farming practices, and explain the key differences between them.
+Given the significant recent discussion around this topic, we want to take you through the basics of conventional farming, organic farming, and sustainable farming practices, and explain the key differences between them.

 Basics of conventional farming